CamilleThHEIG/consuly/applicationProtocol/consulyProtocol.md

 VALID_PASSWD : server indicates the client that chosen password is valid.
 When sending this, the server needs to remember that this client is **admin** for this group number.

 INVALID_PASSWD : server indicates the client that chosen password is not valid

+### Delete a group

+DELETE_GROUP : an admin indicates server that it want to delete its group.
+Sender client now waits for the server to return SUCCESS_DELETION.

+Return ERROR 1 if the sender is not an admin

+FORCE_QUIT : asks a client to quit the server

+SUCESS_DELETION : server indicates the admin of a group that the group was successfully deleted.

+### Join a group

+LIST : client asks the server for the list of available groups

+SEND_LIST : server sends its avaialable group list

+JOIN <groupNumber> : client indicates it wants to join the group number <groupNumber>.
+Server will answer ERROR 3 if the group does not exist.

+VERIFY_PSSWD : the server asks the the client who sent the previous JOIN for the group password.

+TRY_PASSWD <password> : client indicates the server that it thinks the password is <password>.

+### Quit a group

+QUIT : the client indicates the server it wants to quit the group its in.

+ACK_QUIT : the server indicates the server that it understood that the client quitted its group

 ## Section 4 - Examples